Ashkan-Yaldaie/thesis/documents/YaldaieAshkan_a1300570_Contents.md

   - Methodology
 3. Theoretical Overview
   - Introduction to the Raspberry Pi
-  - Home automation
+  - Home automation and security system
-  - Security system
 5. Implementation of a home automation and security system
   - Setting up the Raspberry Pi
   - List of required sensors and other devices